microsoft/vscode-docs/docs/python/linting.md

 To enable linters other than the default PyLint, open the Command Palette (`kb(workbench.action.showCommands)`) and select the **Python: Select Linter** command.
 This command adds `"python.linting<linter>Enabled": true` to your settings, where `<linter>` is the name of the chosen linter.
 See [Specific linters](#specific-linters) for details.

-Enabling a linter prompts you to install required packages in your selected environment for the linter in question.
+Enabling a linter prompts you to install the required packages in your selected environment for the chosen linter.

 ![Prompt for installing a linter](images/linting/install-linter-message.png)

 > **Note**: If you're using a global environment and VS Code is not running elevated, linter installation may fail.
-In that case, either run VS Code elevated, or manually run the Python package manager to install PyLint at an elevated command prompt for the same environment: for example `sudo pip3 install pylint` (macOS/Linux) or `pip install pylint` (Windows, at an elevated prompt)
+In that case, either run VS Code elevated, or manually run the Python package manager to install the linter at an elevated command prompt for the same environment: for example `sudo pip3 install pylint` (macOS/Linux) or `pip install pylint` (Windows, at an elevated prompt)

 ## Run linting